AdaCore/spark2014/language_design/source/globalparam.rst

  * The *global variables* and *data abstractions* of a subprogram may be identified and a mode specified for each using a ``global_aspect``.
  * Modes can be applied to independent subcomponents of an object.
 For instance, the array element A (I) may be designated as mode **out** where as A (J) may be designated as mode **in**.
 This mode refinement may be applied to *global variables* using the ``global_aspect`` and *formal parameters* using the ``param_aspect``.
  * Both the ``global_aspect`` and the ``param_aspect`` may have conditional mode definitions.
 If the ``condition`` is ``True`` then the items guarded by the ``condition`` have the modes given in the specification otherwise these items do not and may not be used in that mode.

+Sometimes this manual needs to refer to an object which is not a subcomponent of a larger containing object.
+Such objects are called *entire* objects.

 Syntax of Mode Refinement
 ^^^^^^^^^^^^^^^^^^^^^^^^^